andrei-akopian/Image-to-ANSI-Converter/README.md

 ## TODO
 - [ ] make better output file handler (file formats)
 - [ ] improve contrast algorithm
-- [ ] make "setsize" instead of sampleSize- it is not user friendly
+- [ ] make "setsize" instead of sampleSize- so it is not user friendly
 - [ ] contrast is probably messing with the sampling algorithm
 - [ ] better character sets
 - [ ] add nocolor
-- [ ] pattern is very wonky in for the foreground and background only features
 - [ ] add bold, italic etc.